IKIM-Essen/ClusterDocs/docs/tldr.md

 remains planned and not yet a live self-service transfer.

-**Managed Nextflow-to-Slurm support is not yet released.** The planned service will run the Nextflow controller only on an approved submission host and send each analysis task to a worker through Slurm.
+**Managed Nextflow-to-Slurm support is not yet released.** The planned service will run the Nextflow controller only on an RCC interactive node (a `shellhost`) and send each analysis task to a worker through Slurm.
 Resume-critical work state will stay in shared project storage; node-local storage will be used only for explicit temporary task work.
 Until RCC announces the `rcc-nextflow` launcher,